 To sum up

-These are the typical problems that people experience with freestanding bags, but if you have others, please let me know within the comment section below.
+These are the typical problems people experience with freestanding bags, but please let me know if you have others in the comment section below.

 It’s better to buy a more massive bag since that is more stable and durable, especially if you are committed to martial arts.
 We have a detailed comparison and review of the best freestanding punching bags here.